 College Admissions Tutoring

-When to hire a tutor to help your child get into college
+Decide whether to hire a tutor to help your child get into college.

 College admissions tutors -- or "admissions consultants" -- will charge anywhere from $75 an hour to $3,000 for a long-range plan, based how much attention your child needs.
 Their backgrounds will vary, but most have experience as either high school guidance counselors or college admissions representatives (people who work for a university to review applications and decide whether or not acceptance should be granted).